 - Grease a plate, evenly spread burfi mixture in it.

-- Generously sprinkle chopped nuts on top.
+- Generously sprinkle nuts on top.

 - Allow to set for 4-6 hours.